The Importance of Building Trust in the World of Regtech

 Courtesy of Eria, our resident analyst relations guru, we look at engaging with the industry analysts via social media channels:Why and how to engage with industry analysts on social channels blog

-Many analysts don’t just rely on reports, inquiries and speaking engagements to engage with their audiences.
-They use social media and, more importantly, use it so naturally that there are significant opportunities to interact with them in meaningful ways.
-Analysts that use social media successfully don’t see it as a separate project / strategy to what they do.
-It is simply part of a multi-faceted approach to engagement which fits in naturally with everything else they do, including paid engagements / products.So the big question for many vendors isn’t, “Should we spend valuable time and resources tracking relevant analysts on social media, and engage with them / their community?”
+Many analysts don’t just rely on reports, inquiries, and speaking engagements to engage with their audiences.
+They use social media so naturally that there are significant opportunities to interact with them meaningfully.
+Analysts who use social media successfully don’t see it as a separate project/strategy from what they do.
+It is simply part of a multi-faceted approach to engagement, which fits in naturally with everything else they do, including paid engagements/products.

-• Secondly, it means getting a better understanding of how end users or key decision makers use social media to help them engage with analysts and make purchase decisions.
+• Understand how end users or key decision-makers use social media to help them engage with analysts and make purchase decisions.
 This is hard, really hard!
-Though the actual decision to select a particular IT vendor may never be known, engagement within relevant communities can sometimes give an indication of the views that end users have regarding particular technologies (though you have to look beyond the beliefs of die hard fans for specific ones such as the Apple fanzine), and analysts’ reactions to these views is important to understand what they think needs to be addressed.
+Engagement within relevant communities can sometimes indicate views that end users have regarding particular technologies.
+Checking analysts’ reactions to these views is also important to understand what they think needs to be addressed.

-• Thirdly, you have to accept that social media engagement with analysts will not necessarily result in their endorsement of your products / solutions.
-More often than not, you open yourself up for scrutiny and possible criticism which means being prepared to address community concerns in ‘real time’ just to maintain any credibility.
-Think crisis management on speed!
+• You have to accept that social media engagement with analysts will not necessarily result in their endorsement of your products/solutions.
+More often than not, you open yourself up for scrutiny and possible criticism.
+This means being prepared to address community concerns in real time to maintain credibility.

-• Finally, the social media experience should give companies more information on the analyst they engage with, and form part of the wider intelligence they gather about analysts, including their views on the market and trends they see in the market.
+• The social media experience should give companies more information on the analysts they engage with and form part of the wider intelligence they gather about analysts, including their views on the market and trends they see.

 We shouldn’t really be talking about social media for AR any more.
-We should think of it as seamless, multi-channel AR where we curate information from multiple sources to build better pictures of analysts and develop mutually-beneficial relationships with them.
+We should consider it seamless, multi-channel AR.
+One where we curate information from multiple sources to build better pictures of analysts and develop mutually beneficial relationships.

 Share